 Don’t set unrealistic expectations for yourself.

 If you think you’re going to go through Halloween, Thanksgiving, Christmas, and New Years without something that doesn’t necessarily fit your idea of “perfect” eating, please think again.
 Not only does it seem very unlikely, but it also sounds like a bummer.
+What kind of holiday is that?
 If you want something, have a little.
 Everything in moderation.
 Restriction often times leads to binging so you’re not doing yourself any favors.

 Don’t approach with an all or nothing mindset.